MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#poisoning-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Poisoning Attacks and Defenses</i></b>]</a>.

+- Temporal Robustness against Data Poisoning. [[paper]](https://arxiv.org/abs/2302.03684)
+  - Wenxiao Wang, Soheil Feizi.
+  - Key Word: Poisoning Defenses; Temporal Modeling.
+  - <details><summary>Digest</summary> Existing defenses are essentially vulnerable in practice when poisoning more samples remains a feasible option for attackers.
+To address this issue, we leverage timestamps denoting the birth dates of data, which are often available but neglected in the past.
+Benefiting from these timestamps, we propose a temporal threat model of data poisoning and derive two novel metrics, earliness and duration, which respectively measure how long an attack started in advance and how long an attack lasted.

 - Run-Off Election: Improved Provable Defense against Data Poisoning Attacks. [[paper]](https://arxiv.org/abs/2302.02300)
   - Keivan Rezaei, Kiarash Banihashem, Atoosa Chegini, Soheil Feizi.
   - Key Word: Poisoning Defenses; Deep Partition Aggregation; Finite Aggregation.